reissaavedra/take-home-test/README.md

-# Take Home Project
+# Take Home Test Project

-This is a project for FullTimeForce job application.
+This is a project for a job application.

 ## Installation and deployment